-- 8. The path of the elevation map raster will be displayed in the Select DEM text.
+The path of the elevation map raster will be displayed in the Select DEM text.
 The selected DEM has been copied to the projects Source folder and, if necessary, converted to GeoTiff format (.tif).
 If your DEM's units are not metres you can select the DEM properties tab and change them.
-This tab also shows the DEM cell size, cell area, projection system and extent in degrees. - 9.
-Users can burn in an existing stream network using the option Burn in existing stream network; use a file with the extension \.shp (Figure 6).
+This tab also shows the DEM cell size, cell area, projection system and extent in degrees.

+9 Users can burn in an existing stream network using the option Burn in existing stream network; use a file with the extension \.shp (Figure 6).
 Check the Burn in existing stream network option and select the file

-$ExampleDataset \setminus RobitStreams \setminus robReach.shp.$
+ExampleDataset\RobitStreams\robReach.shp.

 The delineation form allows you to opt for a predefined watershed and stream network by selecting the Use existing watershed tab.
-If you are interested in using a predefined watershed and stream network please refer to Appendix III (Using a Predefined Watershed and Stream Network, page 90).
+If you are interested in using a predefined watershed and stream network please refer to Appendix III (Using a Predefined Watershed and Stream Network, page 97).

-We will not use MPI, which enables multiprocessing during watershed delineation (see Appendix IV, page 93) and so the Number of processes spinbox should be set to 0.
+We will not use MPI, which enables multiprocessing during watershed delineation (see Appendix IV, page 100) and so the Number of processes spinbox should be set to 0.